Meet the Members

 Annie August 2020

 She is now an 'affiliate' member which allows herself time for her many other interests which have included participation in the Oakley Players events and appearance at the Edinburgh Festival and other venues with the Rock Choir.
-Club-related performances include a feature interview on BBC Radio Berkshire, several radio broadcasts re World Sight Day and an appearance also on Hampshire TV in support of that event during which she covered almost every aspect of the Club's activities.
+Club-related performances include a feature interview on BBC Radio Berkshire, several radio broadcasts re.
+World Sight Day and an appearance on Hampshire TV in support of that event during which she covered almost every aspect of the Club's activities.
 'Lennie' continues to appear at many public events, thereby fostering our benevolent image and adding to our Welfare Fund.
-She also remains a member of the Welfare Committee and steps in as Minute-taker when the need arises at our Business Meetings.
-But resting on one's laurels is not a concept that appeals to her so 2 forays into litter-picking in the past couple of years fed her need to 'do something useful' and, having decided that she was not 'at risk', she continued to put herself about by helping out at food banks and delivering sundries here, there and everywhere.
-And so it continues for our Club's equivalent of a Deliveroo driver - World Sight Day delivered annually and the many thousands of spectacles arising delivered to the collection point in Chichester - floral gifts delivered to carers during Covid - food parcels delivered, also during Covid - as PRO, friendly contact with multiple publications delivered to enhance the Club's profile - podcast delivered - minutes and agendas delivered monthly as required - 'Lennie' (including partner Rob) delivered at virtually every event - multiple MJF awards proposed and delivered - almoner duties delivered - book sales delivered with her usual anal retentive attention to detail - and over a period of some 16 months, persuaded and delivered to 19 local venues a total of 30 saplings as part of the Queens Green Canopy national project, ensuring the local press were aware of every one!
+She also remains a member of the Welfare Committee and has frequently stepped in as Minute-taker when the need arises at our Business Meetings, recently making this a permanent role.
+But resting on one's laurels is not a concept that appeals to her so two forays into litter-picking in the past couple of years fed her need to 'do something useful' and, having decided that she was not 'at risk', she continued to put herself about by helping out at food banks and delivering sundries here, there and everywhere.
+And so it continues for our Club's equivalent of a Deliveroo driver - World Sight Day delivered annually and the many thousands of spectacles arising delivered to the collection point in Chichester - floral gifts delivered to carers during Covid - food parcels delivered, also during Covid - as PRO, friendly contact with multiple publications delivered to enhance the Club's profile - podcast delivered - minutes and agendas delivered monthly as required - 'Lennie' (including partner Rob) delivered at virtually every event - multiple MJF awards proposed and delivered - almoner duties delivered - book sales delivered with her usual anally-retentive attention to detail - and over a period of some 16 months, persuaded and delivered to 19 local venues a total of 30 saplings as part of the Queens Green Canopy national project, ensuring the local press were aware of every one!

 Has been declared Lion of the Year no less than three times - totally deserved.